canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

  - use [this Python script](https://github.com/arcusmaximus/YTSubConverter) to generate a YTT file from the ASS file.
 It's decent enough but if you use advanced features like certain types of karaoke sub, it can break, or just look different from how the ASS file renders. so, you might need to...
  - crack open that YTT file in a text editor. with some judicious find and replaces, you can clean split the lines into something a bit more readable. make any edits you need to.
  - on Youtube, upload the subtitle file. *do not edit it in the web-based editor* or it will strip all the formatting (thanks, Youtube!).
- - open your video page and refresh it to see the subtitle.
+ - open your video page or refresh it to see the subtitle.

 ## All in all

 If you want to make a short film in a week, I hope this helps!
 If you want to make a short film in *longer* than a week, you're more sensible than me.
 I also hope this helps!

 This project was so much fun to work on, I can't wait to do more.
-Just one of those times when you and the other person get each other fired off, bouncing ideas back and forth and feverishly making a thing.
+Just one of those times when you and the other person get each other fired up, bouncing ideas back and forth and feverishly making a thing.
 The cutout style proved perfect: complex enough to provide something to get our teeth into, but restricted enough to get it done in the time.

 What's next after the Tale of the Little Witch?
 Why not go and [watch a few of Yuri's streams](https://www.twitch.tv/yuriheart), and you'll be the first to know ;)